collaboration-planners/naira/README.md

                * Likes vs dislikes (ratio > R and > N opinions)
             * New window created with each accepted event
             * Each window is closed after duration
-         * Synthesis event
+         * Synthesis events
-            * Collapses into one event all events passing the filter within a window
+            * Each collapses into one event all events passing the filter within a window
                * window initially closed
                * window created with first event filtered after window closed
                * window closed when duration elapsed